ahoffer/osgi/04-service/README.md

 ### Test the service from the console
 Let's use the Karaf shell to interact with the service.
 1. The Karaf shell lets you define variables just like any other shell.
 It also includes some special, pre-defined variables like `.console`.
-Use the "resolve" operator to get the value of a variable.
+Like other shells, variables are retrieved by prepending them with `$`.
 Try this:

-        $.context
+        echo $.context

 This returns a bundle context of the root bundle, bundle 0.